NiklasRosenstein/gin/packages/sops/README.md

 | Permission         | Rationale                                                                        |
 | ------------------ | -------------------------------------------------------------------------------- |
 | `--allow-run=sops` | This package uses the `sops` command-line tool to read secrets from a SOPS file. |

+## Extras

+This package contains a `sops.schema.json` that can be added to your `.sops.yaml` files to enable schema validation in your editor.
+For your convenience, it's available